-When most people think about the alternative energy they tend to think of solar energy and wind energy.
+When most people think about alternative energy, they tend to think of solar energy and wind energy.
 And it is true that they are both renewable and, because they do not generate greenhouse gasses, are clean sources of energy.
-The good news is that both sources of energy are fast growing in many countries.
+The good news is that both sources of energy are fast-growing in many countries.
 It is a fact that using wind energy will reduce our reliance on highly polluting fossil fuels.

 We need to bring sustainable energy to every corner of the globe with technologies like solar energy mini-grids, solar powered lights, and wind turbines. – Ban Ki-moon